vercel/next.js/errors/next-image-unconfigured-host.md

 ### Using Docker

-When deploying to docker containers, make sure to copy your `next.config.js` file over to the app serve directory to accommodate the runtime config, otherwise you will still receive this error.
+When deploying to docker containers with a custom `next.config.js` make sure to copy your `next.config.js` file over to the app serve directory to accommodate the runtime config, otherwise you will still receive this error.
+See https://nextjs.org/docs/deployment#docker-image

 ### Useful Links